Why Would You Use Microservices (Advantages and Disadvantages)?13 min read

 This led us to another problem of monitoring.

 As there are a lot many components working in cohesion to run everything, monitoring is required at each component level on the production system.
-This results in a lot of logs, breakpoints and manually intervention to keep monitoring the health of all the services.
+This results in a lot of logs, breakpoints and manual intervention to keep monitoring the health of all the services.

-All and all the microservice architecture comes with its own set of complexity that needs to be taken care of.
+All-and-all the microservice architecture comes with its own set of complexity that needs to be taken care of.